 What is Support for Mortgage Interest (SMI)?

-If you are a homeowner and get certain income-related benefits, you may qualify for help towards your mortgage interest payments.
+If you are a homeowner and get certain income-related benefits, you may qualify for help towards your mortgage interest payments in the form of a loan that is repayable.

 Who qualifies for SMI?

-You qualify if you are a homeowner and are getting:
+You qualify if you are a homeowner and are in receipt of:

 - Income Support